alohastudy/alohastudy.github.io/index.md

 If all goes well, the application will appear at [http://localhost:3000](http://localhost:3000).
 If you have an account on the UH test CAS server, you can login.

-# Project Goals
- - People can create accounts as users
- - Users can submit spots but they must be verified by admins
- - Users can comment on posts
- - Accounts can get verified so they can freely post spots
- - Admins can delete comments and posts
- - Filter function available for viewing certain posts
- - Users have profiles that show spots they have made

-# Application Design

 #### Page Mockup

  - Landing Page